 A side effect of adding the yomigana to the dictionary as a whole is that, if a word can be pronounced more than one way, all the different pronunciations will be added wherever that word appears.
 This doesn't really affect the entries for inividual words too much, but in some entries for example sentences, both readings will be shown, even though only only of them really makes sense in context.
 Fortunately you won't run into this too often, and when you do you can simply jump to Edict to see which pronunciation is right in that context.
 Where there are two readings for a word, if you do a search for the word by reading (entering hiragana to search in Waeijiro), the way the software works it puts that reading right at the top of the screen--meaninig that everything above that poiint in the entry will be off to the top of the screen.
 When that happens, you'll see a green upward-pointing arrow on the left side of the first line of the definition--tap it and the program will show you the whole entry, starting at the top.

 JLT conversion of Eijiro dictionaries and sale on this website by written permission of EDP (obtained August 11, 2008).
 "Eijiro" is a registered trademark of Sachiko Michihata.
-The JLT version of Eijiro is temporarily unavailable while it's being updated.
-The latest version will be released in June 2013.
+The JLT version of Eijiro is based on v.
+140 of the Eijiro data, current as of January, 2014.

 While the dictionary data in Eijiro comes from EDP, the JLT version has been heavily altered.
 JLT takes responsibility for any errors in the data.
 Further, the version of Eijiro described here is available ONLY from this site.
 The original, unaltered version of Eijiro is sold as a download from the website of EDP, the group that made and continues to maintain it.
-The download costs 1980 yen--certainly the biggest bargain around.
-Here's a hint for getting through the online payment forms: use rikaichan on Firefox to show what to enter where.
-After paying, you'll be given a link to download the files.
-You'll get all the dictionaries in both PDIC format (for those of you using WDIC on a Palm OS PDA) and text format.
-The PDIC version from EDP has no yomigana whatesoever, and the text version (and any other version you build out of that) has yomigana for only a limited number of Japanese words in E-to-J entries only (none in J-to-E entries).
-If you want Eijiro with full yomigana, Japanese Language Tools is the only place you'll find it.Because of all the work that's gone into Eijiro (and I'm referring to the that of the original makers, too, not just my own) and because any piracy by my customers could endanger my ability to offer Eijiro, I put a unique identifying code into every copy I sell and I regularly check all the downloading sites.
+But if you want Eijiro with full yomigana, Japanese Language Tools is the only place you'll find it.Because of all the work that's gone into Eijiro (and I'm referring to the that of the original makers, too, not just my own) and because any piracy by my customers could endanger my ability to offer Eijiro, I put a unique identifying code into every copy I sell and I regularly check all the downloading sites.
+Even converting the dictionary to another electronic format won't remove the code.
 If one of my customers posts a copy of Eijiro to any file sharing site, I will be able to prove who bought that copy and I will turn that information over to Eijiro's lawyers.
 Sorry if that sounds harsh, but it's necessary.
 The JLT version of Eijiro includes no spyware or malware, no tracking software, and no DRM tricks that impede your use of the dictionary.